Citation, DOI & article data

-Galeazzi fracture-dislocations consist of fracture of the distal part of the radius with dislocation of distal radioulnar joint and an intact ulna.
+Galeazzi fracture-dislocations consist of a fracture of the distal part of the radius with disruption of the distal radioulnar joint.
 A Galeazzi-equivalent fracture is a distal radial fracture with a distal ulnar physeal fracture 2.

 Galeazzi fractures are primarily encountered in children, with a peak incidence at age 9-12 years 3.
 In adults, it is estimated to account for ~7% of forearm fractures 3.

-Galeazzi fractures are classified according to the position of the distal radius:
+Galeazzi fractures are classified according to the direction of radial displacement:

 - type I: dorsal displacement